-The ski resorts of Utah had been sitting in the back of our minds for many seasons.
-In the midst of a global pandemic, international travel was out of the question.
+Utah’s capital city and the ski resorts that lie within close reach had long been on our minds.
+Amid a global pandemic, international travel was out of the question.
 So, we decided it was time to check off some North American ski resorts.

 We booked a month in Salt Lake City, packed our truck, and set out from our home in Alberta.
 On the way, we made plenty of stops and crossed off a dozen other ski resorts.
-However, we always had our eyes set on Utah as we’d heard of the mythical powder stashes and expert terrain that makes Salt Lake City skiing memorable.
+However, we always had our eyes set on Utah as we’d heard about the mythical powder stashes and expert terrain that makes Salt Lake City skiing memorable.

 It may come as a surprise, but the city’s ski resorts receive over 500 inches of snow every year on average.
-Face shots and powder days are almost guaranteed!
+So face shots and powder days are almost a guarantee!
 And the terrain at these ski resorts is enough to leave a smile on anyone’s face.
 Due to the city’s proximity to the mountains, all surrounding ski resorts are less than an hour’s drive.